 The spirit of the Festival de Cannes is one of friendship and universal cooperation.
 Its aim is to reveal and focus attention on works of quality in order to contribute to the evolution of motion picture arts and encourage the development of the film industry throughout the world.

-The Festival de Cannes chooses and invites the films which will be presented in Competition, Out of Competition or for Un Certain Regard.
+The Festival de Cannes chooses and invites the films which will be presented in Official Selection.

 Only films that meet the following conditions may be chosen for invitation in the Official Selection: